Leon, Nicaragua is one of my favourite places!

 Coming in at a height of 1,745 m (5,725 ft), it’s a steep climb and one you should probably have a basic fitness level for.

 It takes about 4 hours to hike up and you’ll be greeted with stunning views.
-It’s also an active volcano, so expect smelly sulphur again!
+It’s also an active volcano, so expect smelly sulfur again!

-We didn’t hike this volcano, because well, I had no desire and I’ve pretty much completed my volcano bucket list: climbing volcano for sunrise, see a crater lake, climbing volcano for volcano boarding, seeing magma.
+We didn’t hike this volcano, because well, I had no desire to and I’ve pretty much completed my volcano bucket list: climbing volcano for sunrise, seeing a crater lake, climbing volcano for volcano boarding, seeing magma.
 I’m all good!

 You can do this by exploring the local markets as there are plenty of them!